BrendanTorok/DataAnalytics/README.md

-This repository contains code from various courses relating to data analytics
+This repository contains code from various courses relating to data analytics and machine learning